rip747/Yahoo-style-news-slider-for-jQuery/README.md

 Each story that you want in the slider must have contain at a minimum:

 1. an image wrapped in a link to the story page.
-2. a paragraph tag with the class of "title"
+2. a container for the title
-3. a paragraph tag with the class of "description"
+3. a container for the description

     <ul id="newsslider">
         <li>
             <a href="http://www.mmm.unifi.it/primo-piano/intervista-con-luca-farulli"><img src="graphics/luca-farulli-master-multimedia.jpg" width="82" height="30" alt="Luca Farulli" /></a>
-            <p class="title"><a href="http://www.mmm.unifi.it/primo-piano/intervista-con-luca-farulli">Luca Farulli interview</a></p>
+            <h3><a href="http://www.mmm.unifi.it/primo-piano/intervista-con-luca-farulli">Luca Farulli interview</a></h3>
-            <p class="description">Luca Farulli, professor of Aesthetics at the Academy of Fine Arts of Venice, is the owner of the course of aesthetics of digital art and coordinator of the workshop for the Master of Arts and Multimedia <br /><a href="http://www.mmm.unifi.it/primo-piano/intervista-con-luca-farulli"> &raquo; read more</a></p>
+            <p>Luca Farulli, professor of Aesthetics at the Academy of Fine Arts of Venice, is the owner of the course of aesthetics of digital art and coordinator of the workshop for the Master of Arts and Multimedia <br /><a href="http://www.mmm.unifi.it/primo-piano/intervista-con-luca-farulli"> &raquo; read more</a></p>
         </li>
         <li>
             <a href="http://www.mmm.unifi.it/interviste/intervista-con-diego-mencarelli"><img src="graphics/diego-mencarelli-master-multimedia.jpg" width="82" height="30" alt="Diego Mencarelli" /></a>
-            <p class="title"><a href="http://www.mmm.unifi.it/interviste/intervista-con-diego-mencarelli" title="This should be the title text">Diego Mencarelli interview</a></p>
+            <h3><a href="http://www.mmm.unifi.it/interviste/intervista-con-diego-mencarelli" title="This should be the title text">Diego Mencarelli interview</a></h3>
-            <p class="description">Diego Mencarelli, new media consultant at Unicoop Tirreno, co-teaches a course on human-machine interface design, in particular the module dedicated to accessibility and web W3C standards <br /><a href="http://www.mmm.unifi.it/interviste/intervista-con-diego-mencarelli">&raquo; read more</a></p>
+            <p>Diego Mencarelli, new media consultant at Unicoop Tirreno, co-teaches a course on human-machine interface design, in particular the module dedicated to accessibility and web W3C standards <br /><a href="http://www.mmm.unifi.it/interviste/intervista-con-diego-mencarelli">&raquo; read more</a></p>
         </li>
     </ul>